cilium/cilium/Documentation/contributing/development/debugging.rst

     ``BASE_IMAGE`` which can be the ``cilium/cilium-runtime`` image from the root Dockerfile found in the Cilium repository.

-To run unit tests with race detection, you can do:
+To run integration tests with race detection, you can do:

 .. code-block:: shell-session

-    $ make RACE=1 unit-tests
+    $ make RACE=1 integration-tests

 ~~~~~~~~~~~~~~~~~~
 Deadlock detection